richarrd92/TravelUtopia/README.md

 ## Background

-As this project is focused on inheritance and polymorphism, there is an inheritance chain as defined in the figure below.
-Each of the planets has specialized special attacks.
+As this project there is an inheritance chain, Each of the planets has specialized special attacks.
 There are three different types of items (armor, engines, and weapons).
-The provided input files are formatted accordingly.

-## Requirements

-This is a list of the requirements of this application.
-For this project, it is up to you exactly how you want to implement it.
-For you to earn all the points, however, you will need to meet all the defined requirements.

-- Follow the coding standard as defined in the CMSC 202 coding standard.
-- Turn in the project on time.
-- Complete the project in C++ using only specified libraries and data structures.
-- Use conversion functions such as stoi, stod, or atoi.
-- Create a text-based space exploration game using the provided files.
-- Do not modify the header files.
-- Generate your own makefile.
-- Implement all functions listed in their class files completely.
-- Dynamically allocate (and deallocate) all entities and areas.
-- Validate all user input.
-- Ensure submissions are warning, errors, and memory leak-free.
-- Start coding incrementally, starting with simpler classes and gradually building up complexity.